wp-plugins/bft-autoresponder/readme.txt

 5. In order to send automated sequential emails every day your blog should be visited at least once daily.
 If this is not happening, please set up a cron job to visit it.

 == Changelog ==

+= Changes in 2.1.1 =
+1. Added "Mass delete" option in the mailing list

 = Changes in 2.1 =
 1. Added user's name and registration date in unsubscribe notification emails